john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/02_data_prep/01_denoise.md

 ##### Gaussian Filter

-The Gaussian Filter is similar to the Mean filter, in that it works by convolving a 2-D point-spread function (kernel) with an image over a sliding window.
-Unlike the Mean filter, however, the Gaussian filter’s kernel has a distribution equal to that of the 2-D Gaussian function:
+The Gaussian Filter is similar to the mean filter, in that it works by convolving a 2-D point-spread function (kernel) with an image over a sliding window.
+Unlike the mean filter, however, the Gaussian filter’s kernel has a distribution equal to that of the 2-D Gaussian function:

 ```{math}
 :label: gaussian_filter